ibadi-id/airline-seat-assignment/README.md

 This project is a full-stack application that allows users to submit a voucher and get seat assignment results.
 It includes:

 - 🖥️ Frontend: Built with Next.js, TailwindCSS, shadcn/ui
-- 🖧 Backend: Built with Go, Fiber, SQLite, and clean DDD architecture
+- 🖧 Backend: Built with Go, Echo, SQLite, and clean DDD architecture
 - 🐳 Docker Compose setup to run both backend and frontend together

 ---